rust-lang/rust/doc/tutorial.md

 let area = rect.area();
 ~~~

-Auto-dereferencing is performed through any number of pointers.
-If you
+You can write an expression that dereferences any number of pointers
-felt inclined you could write something silly like
+automatically.
+For example, if you felt inclined, you could write
+something silly like

 ~~~
 # struct Point { x: float, y: float }